 Owerri, Imo State – The Centre for Citizens with Disabilities (CCD) has issued a passionate call to His Excellency, Governor Hope Uzodinma, urging him to sign the Imo State Persons with Disabilities Discrimination Law into effect.
 This law, described as a landmark piece of legislation, is expected to address the pervasive marginalization of Persons with Disabilities (PWDs) across the state and promote their full integration into society.

-The CCD stressed the urgency of the law, which has been delayed for years, highlighting that 15% of Imo State’s population lives with one form of disability or another.
+In a statement signed by Godwin Unumeri, the acting director of CDD, The organization stressed the urgency of the law, which has been delayed for years, highlighting that 15% of Imo State’s population lives with one form of disability or another.
 With this significant demographic, the CCD emphasized that the time for action is now, calling on the governor to show leadership by addressing the challenges of exclusion and discrimination against PWDs in his second term.

 An Urgent Call for Inclusion